candu/node-sandbox/project70/beginner-tutorial/Mixu.md

 can test `request`, `connection`, and `checkContinue` in exactly the same way as for the HTTP server. (`curl` will require the `-k` flag to bypass its version of the browser's untrusted certificate warning.)

+# Chapter 11 - File system

+The `fs` module provides utilities for file I/O. Actually, this module does far more than that - you can access node-ified versions of most of the standard UNIX filesystem-related system calls.

+If you're looking for equivalents to Python's `os.path` utilities, check out the [path module](http://nodejs.org/api/path.html). `os.path.join()`, for instance, has counterpart `path.join()`:

+    var filePath = require('path').join('foo', 'bar');

+Again, you have `readFile()` for fully buffered reads and `read()` for streaming reads, with `writeFile()` and `write()` for writes.

+The main difficulty is in getting asynchronous I/O to do what you want.
+There are considerations that don't exist in blocking code:

+- Order of execution is not guaranteed.
+If you are performing dependent operations (e.g. create and write to a file only if it doesn't exist), you must ensure that the operations occur in order by using control flow techniques.
+- Throttling must be performed explicitly: nothing will stop your I/O code from opening thousands of file descriptors in parallel.